 The striking, dramatic skyline of downtown Seattle frames the shoreline of Elliot Bay in the beautiful Puget Sound region of Washington State.
-This bustling urban metropolis of over 2.7 million people has a relaxed, west coast, gay friendly attitude and is home to a thriving, visible gay community.
+This bustling urban metropolis of over 2.7 million people has a relaxed, west coast, LGBTQ+ welcoming attitude, and is home to a thriving, visible LGBTQ+ community.

-Estimated to have the second largest LGBT population per capita in the USA, the focal center of LGBT life in Seattle is known as the Capitol Hill district overlooking the downtown core.
-Capitol Hill has a charming residential area and is home to an eclectic mix of trendy shops, restaurants, bars, pubs and dance clubs.
+Estimated to have the second largest LGBTQ+ population per capita in the USA, the focal center of LGBTQ+ life in Seattle is known as the Capitol Hill district, overlooking the downtown core.
+Capitol Hill has a charming residential area, and is home to an eclectic mix of trendy shops, restaurants, bars, pubs and dance clubs.

-Celebrating 42 Years of Pride.
+Celebrating 44 Years of Pride.
 The Seattle Area Support Group, Dennis Coleman of the Seattle Men’s and Women’s Chorus, and El Centro de la Raza are Chosen as Grand Marshals, with the Imperial Sovereign Court of Seattle as the Special Grand Marshal.
-Route is from the corner of Union St. and 4th, along 4th Avenue to the Seattle Center. http://www.seattlepride.org/
+Route is from the corner of Union St. and 4th, along 4th Avenue to the Seattle Center.
+Check back for updates and for information on Seattle Pride 2018: https://www.seattlepride.org/

 Seattle Pride Photos: CLICK HERE

 Events and shows all through the week, including Thirsty Thursdays, Transcendance, Therapy, Homo Hop, Karaoke Nights, Seattle’s all-star cast of Lashes and the hottest Go Go Dancers!
 619 East Pine Street, Seattle 1.206.322.8828 www.rplaceseattle.com , www.facebook.com/rplaceseattle